Ellpeck/TinyLifeExampleMod/README.md

 - If you received the mod you want to install as a `zip` (or any other kind of) archive, extract it first
 - Put the mod's `dll` as well as its `Content` folder into the `Mods` folder.

 Done!
 Now just start the game and the mod should automatically load.
-If there are any errors, they'll be logged in the `Log.txt` file in the `Tiny Life` folder.
+If there are any errors, they'll be logged in the most recent file in the `Tiny Life/Logs` folder.

 # Creating mods
 To create a mod, all you have to do is create a repository [from this template](https://github.com/Ellpeck/TinyLifeExampleMod/generate) and open the project contained in it using Visual Studio, Rider or any other kind of C# IDE.
 The code that is already there contains some examples.
 Once you're done checking them out, you can just delete them and start fresh.